NHollmann/Raytracer-Challenge-Go/README.md

 by Jamis Buck, published in 2019 by "The Pragmatic Bookshelf".

 At the moment it mostly resembles the given tests and pseudocode from the book until chapter 8, shadows.
+There are some modifications, mostly just for fun or to make it work with Go.